composable-logs/composable-logs/docs/LOCAL_UI_DEV.md

 The below steps will also use test pipeline run logs produced from the [mnist-demo-pipeline repo](https://github.com/pynb-dag-runner/mnist-digits-demo-pipeline), but this repo does not need to be cloned locally.

 ## Download test data
 Here we download test data using a PAT (Personal Access Token), see [docs](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) if these are not familar.
-A (possibly safer) approach could be to manually download artifacts from the Github UI.
+A (safer) approach (that avoids using a PAT) would be to manually download artifacts from the Github UI.

 ### 1. Generate PAT in Github UI
  - Note that the PAT will have access to everything the logged in user has access to (for selected scopes).
 So assign minimum priviledges to the PAT: